vasia-korz/recommendation-system/README.md

 # Movie recommendation system

 ## About the project
 This repository is created for educational purposes.
 Famous [Movie Lens](https://grouplens.org/datasets/movielens/) was considered.
 The version we tuned the parameters on is `ml-latest.zip`.
-The description of the dataset among with the problem definition can be found on the website.
+The description of the dataset can be found on the website.

-It is also important to understand that this was also an attempt to present a simple solution without that intensive computations, which is wise considering the size of the data.
-Of course, in some situation the implementation is strongly coupled with the dataset, however, in this way we employ our knowledge about dataset.
+It is also important to understand that this repository is an attempt to present a simple solution without extremely intensive computations, which is wise considering the size of the data.
+Of course, the implementation is strongly coupled with the dataset, however, there are some parameters to tweak the model for a different distribution.

-Additionally, the code follows the schema of [Transformer Mixin](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html), [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html), [RegressorMixin](https://scikit-learn.org/stable/modules/generated/sklearn.base.RegressorMixin.html) class from `scikit-learn` library to be support API.
+Additionally, the code follows the schemas of [Transformer Mixin](https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html), [BaseEstimator](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html), [RegressorMixin](https://scikit-learn.org/stable/modules/generated/sklearn.base.RegressorMixin.html) classes from `scikit-learn` library to be support API.

 ## Files